Pixel 9a vs Galaxy S24 FE: The battle for the affordable flagship crown

 Growing screens

-The Pixel 9a is expected to grow in size, mainly due to its larger 6.3-inch screen (compared to the 6.1-inch display of the previous generation), and the rumored dimensions and weight are 154.7 x 73.3 x 8.9 mm and 186 grams, respectively.
+The Pixel 9a has grown in size, mainly due to its larger 6.3-inch screen (compared to the 6.1-inch display of the previous generation), and the dimensions and weight are 154.7 x 73.3 x 8.9 mm and 186 grams, respectively.

 The Galaxy S24 FE, on the other hand, comes in at 162 x 77.3 x 8 mm and 213 grams, making it a larger and heavier device, again due to the bigger 6.7-inch display.
-The Galaxy is made of aluminum and glass, and we expect the same building blocks on the Pixel 9a.
+The Galaxy is made of aluminum and glass, while the Pixel 9a uses composites (plastic) for its back and painted metal for its frame.

 - Obsidian